anyrun/anyrun-integration-rapid7/anyrun-integration-insightidr-ti-feed/README.md

 ______________________________________________________________________

-# ANY.RUN connector for Rapid7

-the ANY.RUN Threat Intelligence Feed Connector for Rapid7 InsightIDR, which delivers fresh, high-confidence IOCs directly from ANY.RUN’s
+# ANY.RUN Threat Intelligence Feed Connector for Rapid7 InsightIDR

-interactive malware sandbox into InsightIDR Community Threats, empowering faster detection and response.
+Connector delivers fresh, high-confidence IOCs directly from ANY.RUN’s interactive malware sandbox into InsightIDR Community Threats, empowering faster detection and response.

 #  Installation Guide

 #### Clone this project